 Now that you understand why a strong butt is important for health and longevity, let’s go over the general guidelines for your glute workout.

 The glute muscles are powerful and they can lift a lot of weight.
 As such, it is important to provide them with a heavy enough stimulus in order to drive growth.

-You should train your glute muscles at least 2-3 times a week using a wide range of the exercises listed below, with a moderately heavy stimulus.
+You should train your glute muscles around 2-3 times a week using a wide range of the exercises listed below, with a moderately heavy stimulus.

 Because the glutes are a strong muscle group, it is not necessary to perform a very high number of repetitions.